 So, let's dive into a veg wrap sandwich and explore the possibilities.

-Lavash is a soft, thin flatbread made with flour, water, yeast, and salt, baked in a tandoor—toasted sesame seeds or poppy seeds on them before baking.
+Lavash is a soft, thin flatbread made with flour, water, yeast, and salt, baked in a tandoor—toasted sesame seeds or poppy seeds before baking.

 If you aren't eating the lavash bread within 10–12 days after purchase, freeze it as close to fresh as possible to maintain optimal freshness.
 For instance, buy two bags and freeze the second bag the day it's purchased.
 Or, use a couple of pieces and freeze the rest; they come out one at a time quickly when frozen.